-You went into plan mode, Claude proposed a clean 5-step plan, you approved it.
+You pressed Shift+Tab to plan mode, Claude proposed a clean 5-step plan, you approved it.
 Execution starts.
 By the end, files D and E are edited (not in the plan), step 3 was skipped because “the existing code already does that” (it didn’t), and a “minor refactor for clarity” got smuggled into step 4.
 The PR is bigger than the plan and you can’t tell from the diff which changes were authorized.

 Common causes